 Preparing Your Salon for Black Friday

 Black Friday offers businesses in the salon industry ample opportunities to make more money.
 Alongside the obvious benefits of selling more retail stock, Black Friday also helps salon and spa businesses to add value to existing products and services to get more clients booking in and helping you to create a sense of excitement in preparation for Christmas and the New Year.

 Before deciding what kind of discounts or value-adding services you’d like to offer on Black Friday, it can be smart to first consider how you’re going to advertise your deals.
 With so many businesses jumping on the Black Friday Bandwagon, ensuring that you’re offering something different and advertising it to the people who matter most is vital.

-When planning your Black Friday marketing campaign, target existing clients by using email and/or SMS campaigns that advertise your deals, or send discount codes that can be used in-store or online on the day.
+When planning your Black Friday marketing campaign, target existing clients by using email and/or SMS campaigns that advertise your deals, or send discount codes that can be used in-store on the day.
 To engage customers that haven’t interacted with the salon before, identifying your ideal client base and targeting them via ads on their preferred social media channel can also be effective.
 Unsure how to word your marketing emails or SMS messages?
-Phorest has a range of resources available in the system or on our blog and podcast to help.
+Phorest has a range of resources available in the system or on our blog to help.